In what ways must companies ensure the protection of their customers' personal data under the RGPD?

 The company must check several points:

-• only authorised persons have access to personal data, depending on the purpose.
-For example, in a condominium, only a union council will have the right to access video surveillance cameras,
+- that only the authorized persons have access to personal data depending on the objective pursued.
+For example, within a co-ownership, only a union council will have the right to access video surveillance cameras,

 2. The need to appoint a Data Protection Officer (DPO)